 It will be stress-free if you buy a car model, which has spare parts, like an aluminum radiator with fans available in the most garage and local dealer stores.
 If your model choice is Toyota, it would be better because it will be simple to maintain.
 Mostly, Toyota engines are easy to maintain and design.

 Many mechanics can also cope with the rapid change in engine technologies since Toyota endeavors to maintain the same design philosophies so as to enhance the ‘commonality’ principle.
+You must have a dealer offering trusted toyota spare parts in your contact before you buy a Toyota vehicle.

 - Fuel Efficiency